-Parallel Port Mode and ECP Mode Use DMA
+Parallel Port Mode

-These fields will appear only if you selected an I/O address and IRQ in the Onboard Parallel Port field.
-These apply to a standard specification and will depend on the type and speed of your device.
+Parallel Port Mode will appear only if you selected an I/O address and IRQ in the Onboard Parallel Port field.
+This option applies to a standard specification and will depend on the type and speed of your device.
 Refer to your peripheral's manual for the best option.
+Select the parallel port mode according to the type of printer device connected to your onboard parallel port.